Yomkool/TestCalc/README.md

 ## Features
 1. Comprehensive testing suite using Jest.
 Run 'npm test' to execute.
 2. Stack tracking.
-Enter 's' during operation to see your current number stack.
+Enter 'stack' during operation to see your current number stack.
 3. Stack manipulation.
 Enter 'clear' to remove all inputs.
 Enter 'back' to remove the most recent input.
 4. Calculation History.
 Enter 'history' to view all performed calculations for the current session.
 5. Error handling.
 Erroneous inputs are handled as to not interrupt user flow.